mhulse/html-starter-kit/README.md

 **A variety of real-world HTML(5) markup examples (plus a few extras).**

-**Useful as a “kit” page.** Use the html found in [`index.html`](index.html) as a starting point for your them’s base styles.
+**Useful as a “kit” page.** Use the html found in [`index.html`](index.html) as a starting point for your theme’s base styles.
 Add custom elements to this document as you see fit.
 Check out the [un-styled demo page](http://mhulse.github.io/html-starter-kit/).

 ## Installation